norse/norse/README.md

 output, new_state = layer.forward(data, state)
 ```

-## 3. Similar work
+## 3. Why Norse?

-A number of projects exist that attempts to leverage the strength of bio-inspired neural networks, however none of them are fully integrated with modern machine-learning libraries such as Torch or [Tensorflow](https://www.tensorflow.org/).
-Norse was created for two reasons: to 1) apply findings from decades of research in practical settings, and to 2) accelerate our own research within bio-inspired learning.
+Norse was created for two reasons: to 1) apply findings from decades of research in practical settings
+and to 2) accelerate our own research within bio-inspired learning.

+A number of projects exist that attempts to leverage the strength of bio-inspired neural networks,
+however only few of them integrates with modern machine-learning libraries such as
+Torch or [Tensorflow](https://www.tensorflow.org/) and many of them are stale.

+However, we are passionate about Norse and we believe it has significant potential outside our own research.
+Primarily because we strive to follow best practices and that we promise to maintain this library for the
+simple reason that we depend on it ourselves.
+Second, we have implemented a large number of neuron models, synapse dynamics, encodding and decoding algorithms,
+dataset integrations, tasks, and examples.
+This will likely continue as we expand our work.
+Finally, we have worked---and are working---to keep Norse as performant as possible.
+Preliminary benchmarks suggests that [Norse is leading the field for single-layer networks](https://github.com/norse/norse/tree/master/norse/benchmark).

+## 4. Similar work
 The below list of projects serves to illustrate the state of the art, while explaining our own incentives to create and use norse.

 * [BindsNET](https://github.com/BindsNET/bindsnet) also builds on PyTorch and is explicitly targeted at machine learning tasks.
 It implements a Network abstraction with the typical 'node' and 'connection' notions common in spiking neural network simulators like nest.